CluelessBiker/project4-print-statements/README.md

  - CSRF token had been added as CRSF.
  - Correcting the error resolved the issue.

-6. Console error after adding "Categories" filed to Artprints model:
+6. Console error after adding "Categories" field to Artprints model:
  - The console indicated that a default field had not been supplied.
  - As I did not remember that it would need to be an integer, I added ```default='undecided'``` to the field.
  - This produced further error messages.